Scania AB: 1950s and 1960s

 Closer to home, the recently formed European Economic Community (EEC) offered further opportunities.
 Based on their now strong presence in the Dutch markets, Scania-Vabis constructed a new plant in Zwolle, which was completed in 1964.
 This new Dutch facility provided Scania-Vabis with a stepping stone into the other five EEC countries, particularly the German and French markets.

 In 1966, Scania-Vabis acquired ownership of a then valuable supplier – Be-Ge Karosserifabrik, who were based in Oskarshamn.
 Be-Ge had been making truck cabs since 1946, and had been supplying cabs not only to Scania-Vabis, but also to their Swedish competitors Volvo.
 It was normal practice for truck manufacturers to outsource production of cabs to independent bodybuilders, so their acquisition by Scania-Vabis seemed a good move.
 Be-Ge owner Bror Göthe Persson had also established an additional cab factory at Meppel.

 Scania-Vabis continued their expansion of production facilities through acquisitions.
-In 1967, they acquired Katrineholm based coachwork company Svenska Karosseri Verkstäderna (SKV), and created a new subsidiary, Scania-Bussar.
+In 1967, they acquired Katrineholm based coachwork company Svenska Karosseriverkstäderna (SKV), and created a new subsidiary, Scania-Bussar.
 A year later, all bus production, along with R&D was moved to Katrineholm.
 Further production locations were added at Sibbhult and Falun, and Scania's employee numbers rose, particularly at Södertälje, which was to help double the town's population.

 Scania-Vabis at some point in their history also manufactured trucks in Botswana, Brazil, South-Korea, Tanzania, the Netherlands, Zimbabwe and the United States.

 For some time Daimler-Benz waged a 'logo war' with Scania-Vabis, claiming a possible confusion between the Scania-Vabis 'pedal crank' design featuring on Scania bicycles around 1900 and the Mercedes 'three-pointed star'.
 In 1968, Daimler-Benz won and the Scania-Vabis logo changed to a simple griffin's head on a white background.

 In February 1968, a new range of trucks was launched, and at the same time the company was rebranded as just Scania.
 In addition to Vabis disappearing from the name and a new logo, all current models received new model designations.